st3v/kit/README.md

 ### Service discovery and load balancing

 If your service calls another service, it needs to know how to find it, and should intelligently spread its load among those discovered instances.
 Go kit's [loadbalancer package][loadbalancer] provides client-side endpoint middleware to solve that problem, whether your organization uses static hosts or IPs, [DNS SRV records][dnssrv], Consul, etcd, or Zookeeper.
-And if you use a custom system, it's very easy to write your own [publisher][] and use Go kit's load balancing strategies.
+And if you use a custom system, it's very easy to write your own [Publisher][] and use Go kit's load balancing strategies.
 (Currently, static hosts and DNS SRV are supported; Consul, etcd, and Zookeeper support is planned.)